DavidMaliglowka/DavidMaliglowka.github.io/_projects/charitable-af.md

 ---
 title: CharitableAF
+description: A social experiment in viral donation matching for COVID-19 relief using personalized Open Graph images, SMS chains, and referral incentives.
-description: Making charitable giving more accessible and impactful
+projects-page-description: Making charitable giving more accessible and impactful.
 status: Concluded
 technologies:
   - Copywriting